mastersign/mdinclude/README.md

 ## Interface

+_MdInclude_ makes use of [GulpText _simple_][gulp-text-simple] to provide the API.
-_MdInclude_ supports three ways of usage.
+Therefore, it currently supports three ways of usage.

 1. Use the `readFileSync(path, [options])` function, to get the processed content of a Markdown file.